txrx0101/dodao-docusaurus/docs/community-programs/tester-program.md

 Start testing the dApp

-Follow our Insructions, find bugs, suggest improvement ideas and help devopsdao become a dApp making fun while using it.
+Follow our Insructions, find bugs, suggest improvement ideas and help Dodao become a dApp making fun while using it.

 Give us Feedback

-Be an active part of the future of Devopsdao.
+Be an active part of the future of Dodao.
 Your Feedback will taken into account for further development.
 Become a dApp Tester
 Developer Program Benefits